livereload/LiveReload/mac/FileSystemMonitoringKit/FSEventsFix/README.md

             FSEventsFixDisable();
         }

 Note that `FSEventsFixEnable` and `FSEventsFixDisable` calls are ‘reference-counted’, incrementing and decrementing an internal use count.
-If you want the workaround to be disabled, you need to balance every call to `FSEventsFixEnable` with a call to `FSEventsFixDisable`.
+If you want to disable the workaround, balance every call to `FSEventsFixEnable` with a call to `FSEventsFixDisable`.

 (Note also that these functions return void and there's no such thing as a failed `FSEventsFixEnable` call.)

 ### Checking the status of the workaround

 You can use `FSEventsFixIsOperational` to check if the workaround has been installed successfully.
-It is expected to return true after a call to `FSEventsFixEnable()`, and to return false after a call to `FSEventsFixDisable`.
+It is expected to return true after a call to `FSEventsFixEnable()`, and to return false after all calls to `FSEventsFixEnable` have been balanced by a call to `FSEventsFixDisable()`.

 The intended use is to alert or log an analytics event the user if the workaround is required, but couldn't be applied.

 Combining the approach 3 above with `FSEventsFixIsOperational` check, we get the recommended usage pattern: